pelias/query/README.md

 ### Composing Complex Queries

-Great! so with the building blocks above we can start to build composable, testable and re-usable queries.
+Great!
+So with the building blocks above we can start to build composable, testable and re-usable queries.

 #### Reverse Geocode